Nannies (How I Met Your Mother): Plot

 When Ted and Robin's bragging drags on, both of them are forced to admit that there is something wrong with their relationships, with Ted seeing that Nick is too emotional after watching him cry during a game, and Robin pointing out that Victoria is a slob after seeing her make a mess of Ted's apartment.
 This culminates in a period of sadness now that both Ted and Robin are amplifying the flaws of their partners that each of them did not see before.
 However, Barney arrives looking disheveled and cries about many of the nannies ganging up on him and beating him up earlier that day – all because he cannot stop himself from his womanizing ways after he split from Quinn, no matter how hard he tries.
 After hearing this, and with some pity for Barney, both Ted and Robin decide they should appreciate the flaws in their relationships, as this helps them grow in them.
 Future Ted later states that both relationships would "implode within the month".

 When Lily falls asleep with Marvin, she and Marshall are horrified to discover their son missing when she wakes up.
 They think Mrs. Buckminster stole the child while Lily was asleep until they learn that Mickey took care of Marvin's needs for the whole day and even brought him to the park for a stroll.
 He also tells Lily that as the house burned, he went back inside to recover an old photo album showing him taking care of Lily as a baby right up to her first day at preschool.
 Lily and Marshall happily let Mickey take care of Marvin.
-A collection of pictures show that Mickey turned out well as a grandfather, even joining Lily in seeing Marvin off on his first day at preschool.
+A collection of pictures shows that Mickey turned out well as a grandfather, even joining Lily in seeing Marvin off on his first day at preschool.

 As Barney sulks over his fate and tries to seduce women again, Mrs. Buckminster wards them off and later sleeps with him.